nautechsystems/nautilus_trader/docs/user_guide/orders.md

 ## Execution Instructions

-Certain exchanges allow a trader to specify conditions and restrictions on how an order will be processed and executed at the exchange.
+Certain exchanges allow a trader to specify conditions and restrictions on how an order will be processed and executed.
 The following is a brief summary of the different execution instructions available.

 ### Time In Force